UNIVERSITY OF PITTSBURGH

 REQUIREMENTS FOR APPOINTMENT

-Applicants must be Board eligible/Board certified and satisfy requirements for appointment to the active medical staff which requires completion of an ACGME-approved residency training program (https://apps.acgme.org/ads/Public/Programs/Search).
+Applicants must be American Board of Otolaryngology eligible/American Board of Otolaryngology certified and satisfy requirements for appointment to the active medical staff which requires completion of an ACGME-approved residency training program (https://apps.acgme.org/ads/Public/Programs/Search).

 APPLICATION INFORMATION